SerhiiZahuba/zabbix_lsi_template/README.md

 forked from mykolq/zabbix_lsi_template

+**Main changes:**
+1. Raid monitoring in ESXI
+2. Connecting to ESXI via a dongle
+3. Getting metrics via ssh.

-This template is for discovering and monitoring LSI based (Avago, Broadcom, Perc, Lenovo) storage controllers by using json outputs of storcli tool.
+This template is for discovering and monitoring LSI based (Avago, Broadcom, Perc, Lenovo) storage controllers by using json outputs of storcli tool
 Now it works only with zabbix => 6.2

 **Main features**